whoisdon/CommunityStructure/README.md

 **🌟 Do you love this project as much as I do?**

-If the answer is "yes," then I have a special request for you!
+If the answer is "yes", then I have a special request for you!
 Imagine that each "star" in my repository is like a magical spark that brings my work to life. ✨

 I want you to join my galaxy of stars and help me illuminate the code universe!
 It's as easy as a click, and you'll become part of my constellation of supporters.